 Here’s how Google Spaces works: You create a Space on a topic you’re passionate about.
 You then invite friends via email, a message, or social media.
 You can then share content and discuss the topic to your heart’s content.
 All without ever leaving this one app designed to do it all.

 Google has launched several social apps over the years, and all have failed to really take off in a big way.
 Google+ was the last big push, and that is slowly being dismantled as we speak.
-Whether Spaces fares any better remains to be seen, but anyone with a Gmail account should be able to check it out now on Android or on iOS.
+Whether Spaces fares any better remains to be seen, but anyone with a Gmail account should be able to check it out now [No Longer Available].

 Twitter Will Soon Ignore Links